chad-net/tools/html_rules.md

 ## what is removed
-we remove everything from a tags that isnt href and target="_blank" we remove any other tags (span, etc)
+we remove everything from a tags that isnt href and target="_blank"

+all other attributes are removed from all tags except src for img which is dealt with separately

+we remove any other tags (span, etc)